Claustrophobia and Anxiety With Mask Use for Radiation Therapy

 • Make sure you are in a comfortable position before the mask is placed over your head.
 If you are not, tell the therapists so they can adjust your position.

-• Ask the therapists to talk to you while they are molding the mask and explain step-by-step what they are doing.
-If you’d rather it be quiet, you can ask them to not explain what they are doing.
+• Ask the therapists to talk to you while they mold your mask.
+They can explain step-by-step what they are doing or, if you’d rather it be quiet, you can ask them not to explain what they are doing.

 Tips that may help ease your anxiety during the treatment process include asking: